The-An0nym/Mecabricks-Browser-Extension/README.md

   - Model descriptions
 - Increases the model description textarea (input) size and allows it to be vertically increased
 - Character limits indicator for comments and model descriptions
+- Shows a timer whenever posting a comment, counting down from 60 seconds to indicate when you can comment again
   <br><br>

 ---